The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 Highlands Filming Locations: Harry Potter, Outlander & James Bond

-– Harry Potter: You’ll pass through parts of the Highlands used in Harry Potter and the Prisoner of Azkaban, including the landscapes around Glencoe and the road leading toward Fort William, where scenes of the Hogwarts Express were filmed.
+– Harry Potter: You’ll pass through parts of the Highlands used in Harry Potter and the Prisoner of Azkaban.
+Including the landscapes around Glencoe and the road leading toward Fort William, where scenes of the Hogwarts Express were filmed.
 You’ll also see the original location of Hagrid’s Hut and some spots used for The Black Lake in the films.

 – James Bond (Skyfall): Remember the scene where Bond drives through the dramatic Scottish mountains?
 That was filmed in Glencoe.
 The exact stretch of road you’ll travel has the same cinematic feel, minus the secret agent.